thecarpetjasp/Artificial-Intelligence-Number-Recognition-Neural-Network/README.md

 However, even with the 1,300+ samples created by myself, the model showed very consistent results, and was able to successfully predict 100% of all custom validation datasets provided to it.

 This model is not anything groundbreaking in the world of Artificial Intelligence.
-But, I hope this could serve someone well, who might be looking for some insights in to how neural networks can be built from scratch without using pre-built models from popular frameworks such as PyTorch or Tensorflow.
+But, I hope this could serve someone well, who might be looking for some insights on how neural networks can be built from scratch without using pre-built models from popular frameworks such as PyTorch or Tensorflow.